Saritasa/ios-development-guides/Topics/Tools/work-with-git.md

 feature/#89338-add-autograph-library
 ```

-If you work on a fix or a small feature that will take only one commit there is no need to create a separate branch for that.
-In that case please add an id of the task that you are working on to the commit message, it will be easier to understand and search by task id.
+If you work on a fix or a small feature that will take only one commit there is no need to create a
+separate branch for that.
+In that case please add an id of the task that you are working on to the
+commit message, it will be easier to understand and search by task id.
 Examples:
 ```
-Add user login functionality #65343
+Add some comments #65343
-Document domain assebmly #TRU-45
+Fix typos in doc comments #TRU-45
 ```

 To merge feature branches please use `No fast-forward` option (`--no-ff` in terminal).
 It will